kapferer/Predictor/README.md

 ## This is Predictor v0.6

-An easy to use tool for applying neuronal-networks on data from databases.
+An easy to use tool for applying **neuronal-networks on data from databases**.
 The tool prepares, trains, predicts and stores the data in the database.
 This is done with ENCOG (http://www.heatonresearch.com/encog/) Heaton, Jeff.
 "Encog:
 Library of Interchangeable Machine Learning Models for Java and C#."
 Journal